 Promontory.
-Long time Napa vintner, and proprietor Bill Harlan first discovered a unique piece of property located between Oakville and Yountville in the mid 1980s while hiking a ridge trail in the Mayacamas mountains.
+Long time Napa Valley vintner and proprietor of Promontory, Bill Harlan first discovered a unique piece of property located between Oakville and Yountville in the mid 1980s while hiking a ridge trail in the Mayacamas mountains.
 These mountains form the western side of Napa Valley and are the site for his two other properties, Harlan Estate and BOND.

 Vineyards were initially planted here in the 1980s with additional plantings in the mid 1990s overseen by Girard Winery.
-Mr. Harlan purchased the vineyards in 2008 and in 2010 purchased another section of the property – in total, just under 900 acres.
+Mr. Harlan purchased the vineyards in 2008 and in 2010 purchased another section of the property for a total of just under 900 acres.

-Promontory rounds out what is now a trilogy of Harlan owned Napa wineries – including Harlan Estate and BOND.
+Promontory rounds out what is now a trilogy of Harlan owned Napa wineries including Harlan Estate and BOND.
 Among of sea of significant ongoing Napa winery and vineyard changes in ownership, Bill Harlan subscribes to what he calls the ‘200-year plan’.
-Inspired by generation after generation owned wineries in Europe, he always acts with his feet squarely planted in the present but with an eye on the future.
-He has studied some of Europe’s most successful long running wine families and taken heed of those who have failed.
+Inspired by generationally owned wineries in Europe, he always acts with his feet squarely planted in the present but with an eye on the future.
+He has studied some of Europe’s most successful wine families and taken heed of those who have failed.
 Passing on leadership to the second generation has already happened; his son Will Harlan is Managing Director at Promontory.

 Vineyard Site